castelao/DirectIP/README.md

 Iridium's Direct-IP protocol of Short Burst Data communication system.

 This crate is focused on Mobile Terminated messages, often used to transmit commands to a remote station.
+For instance, it could be used to send commands to an under water glider.

 ## Minimum supported Rust version